samdalvai/snowload-calculator/README.md

   "altitude": 100
 }
 ```
+For the `POST` request you can use a tool like `Postman`.
 On success, the API will return the URL with the id of the newly created city, for example: `/cities/id?zip=00000&name=example-city`

+## `DELETE` endpoints:

+`/cities/id`: deletes a city based on the id.
+For example `/cities/id?zip=00000&name=example-city` will delete the city with zip code `00000` and name `example-city`.

 <!--To start the frontend application, from inside the `frontend/` folder